The Teaching Model

 Our model teaches four skills:

-Recognition and Management of collapsed child – hands-only CPR
+Recognition and Management of a Collapsed Child – Hands-Only CPR

 Recovery Position